47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 ### Install Stripe CLI

 We use Stripe CLI to tunnel webhook events related to payment and subscription lifecycle to your locally running application.
-Follow the instructions [here](https://stripe.com/docs/stripe-cli) to install and setup the Stripe CLI.
+Follow the instructions [here](https://stripe.com/docs/stripe-cli) to install and set up the Stripe CLI.

 ### Collect the API keys from Stripe

 For the purpose of this tutorial, we exclusively use Stripe's test mode intended for development and testing.
-Stripe's test mode does not affect the flow of actual money, and has its own set of API keys separate from production.
+Stripe's test mode does not affect the flow of actual money and has its own set of API keys separate from production.
 You will need three keys: _publishable key_, _secret key_, and the _webhook signing secret_.

-You can access the _publishable key_ and _secret key_ for the Stripe's test mode from [Test Mode API Keys](https://dashboard.stripe.com/test/apikeys) section of the Stripe dashboard.
+You can access the _publishable key_ and _secret \_key_ for Stripe's test mode from [Test Mode API Keys](https://dashboard.stripe.com/test/apikeys) section of the Stripe dashboard.

 ### Registering a Stripe webhook